MicrosoftDocs/azure-docs-powershell/azps-0.10.0/Az.KeyVault/Set-AzKeyVaultAccessPolicy.md

 PS C:\> Set-AzKeyVaultAccessPolicy -VaultName 'Contoso03Vault' -UserPrincipalName 'PattiFuller@contoso.com' -PermissionsToKeys @() -PassThru
 ```

-The first command grants permissions for a user in your Azure Active Directory, PattiFuller@contoso.com, to perform operations on keys and secrets with a key vault named Contoso03Vault.
+The first command grants permissions for a user in your Microsoft Entra ID, PattiFuller@contoso.com, to perform operations on keys and secrets with a key vault named Contoso03Vault.

 The second command modifies the permissions that were granted to PattiFuller@contoso.com in the first command, to now allow getting secrets in addition to setting and deleting them.
 The permissions to key operations remain unchanged after this command.
 The *PassThru* parameter results in the updated object being returned by the cmdlet.